Universal bounds on optimization of free energy harvesting

 During the transition $\mathrm{bR}\to K$, the system leaves the ground state by absorbing a photon at 580nm, thereby harvesting free energy from the external source and dissipating some heat to the environment at $T=293^{\circ}$ K. This transition is much faster (picoseconds) than the other transitions in the photocycle (micro- to milliseconds).
 As commonly done in photochemistry~\cite{penocchio2021nonequilibrium}, we coarse-grain transitions $O\to\mathrm{bR}$ and $\mathrm{bR}\to K$ into a single effective transition $O\to K$.

 To explore the performance of bacteriorhodopsin under different conditions, we vary the membrane electrical potential $\Delta\psi$ between $-75$ and $350$ mV, while using a realistic fixed $\Delta\text{pH}=-0.6$~\cite{lanyi1978light}.
-We show $\GGdBCbase$, the actual harvesting rate at different potentials, as a black line in Fig.~\ref{fig:br-data} (units $k_BT/$sec).
+We show the actual harvesting rate ($\GGdBCbase$ in units of $k_BT/$sec) at different potentials as a black line in Fig.~\ref{fig:br-data}~(a).
 At a plausible \emph{in vivo} $\Delta\psi=120$ mV \cite{lanyi1978light}, the model exhibits a steady-state current of 11.5 protons/sec, each proton carrying 6.1 $k_B T$ of free energy, corresponding to ${\GGdBCbase}\approx 70 \,k_B T$/sec.
 The largest output is achieved near the \emph{in vivo} potential: at lower potentials, the cycle current saturates while the free energy per proton drops, and at higher potentials the pump stalls.

-\newstuff{Next, we quantify the maximum harvesting rate that can be achieved by optimizing the parameters of individual transitions.
+Next, we quantify the maximum harvesting rate that can be achieved by optimizing the parameters of individual transitions.
 This analysis is relevant for understanding limits on increasing bacteriorhodopsin output, whether via natural selection or biosynthetic methods~\cite{miller1990kinetic,seitz2000kinetic,wise2002optimization,hillebrecht2004directed}.
-Interestingly, such transition-level optimization may be feasible in bacteriorhodopsin, as the properties of several transitions are known to be individually controlled by particular amino acid residues in the bacteriorhodopsin protein~\cite{miller1990kinetic,tittor1994specific,balashov1999proton,li2000protein}. }
+Interestingly, such transition-level optimization may be feasible in bacteriorhodopsin, as the properties of several transitions are known to be individually controlled by particular amino acid residues in the bacteriorhodopsin protein~\cite{miller1990kinetic,tittor1994specific,balashov1999proton,li2000protein}.

-\newstuff{For each reversible transition in the cycle, for instance $N\leftrightarrow O$, we define the baseline as the rest of the cycle without that transition.
+For each reversible transition in the cycle, for instance $N\leftrightarrow O$, we define the baseline as the rest of the cycle without that transition.
 We then optimize control under the topological constraint that only the relevant transition (e.g., $N\leftrightarrow O$) is allowed.
-The analysis is repeated for all transitions, except for the (coarse-grained) photon-absorbing transition $O\leftrightarrow K$, which is in accordance with our assumption that control cannot directly exchange free energy directly with the external source.}
+The analysis is repeated for all transitions, except for the (coarse-grained) photon-absorbing transition $O\leftrightarrow K$, which is in accordance with our assumption that control cannot directly exchange free energy directly with the external source.